ibm-cloud-docs/secrets-manager/framework/iam.md

 - Access across all {{site.data.keyword.secrets-manager_short}} service instances in your account
 - Access to an individual {{site.data.keyword.secrets-manager_short}} instance in your account
-- Access to a specific resource within a {{site.data.keyword.secrets-manager_short}} instance, such resource type `secret-group`
+- Access to a specific resource within a {{site.data.keyword.secrets-manager_short}} instance, applicable type is `secret-group`

 ## IAM roles and actions for {{site.data.keyword.secrets-manager_short}}
 {: #iam-roles-actions}